 During the last years, international consciousness, awareness and preparedness and the exchange of information, as well as expertise between Western countries, have increased.
 National law enforcement and intelligence agencies have also enhanced their cooperation both nationally and internationally.
-Despite the progress being made at the cyber fronts, the overall preparedness and defence capabilities have not yet lived up with the worldwide offensive cyberattack capabilities of transnational crime and governmental-supported hacking groups.
+Despite the progress being made at the cyber fronts, the overall preparedness and defence capabilities have not yet lived up to the worldwide offensive cyberattack capabilities of transnational crime and governmental-supported hacking groups.

-While warnings of 'Digital Pearl Harbor'-attacks on critical infrastructures (CIs) are not new, the present situation might become even more vulnerable, particularly of highly industrialized countries such as the U.S., the EU, Japan and others.
+While warnings of 'Digital Pearl Harbor'-attacks on critical infrastructures (CIs) are not new, the present situation might become even more precarious, particularly for highly industrialized countries such as the U.S., the EU, Japan and others.
 Global cyberattacks might further increase due to new technologies of digitalization, electrification, robotics and AI, which will revolutionize the energy sectors and other industries.
-Although artificial intelligence might also significantly improve the worldwide cyber defence capabilities, the new disruptive technologies might also create numerous new risks and vulnerabilities, particularly for the Cls/CEIs and their Industrial Control Systems (ICS).
-More efficient, resilient cybersecurity strategies need to be based on layered 'defense-in-depth'-concepts giving much more attention to mitigate disrupting cyberattacks and restoring the operational functioning of Cls to prevent any wider cascading impacts.
+Although artificial intelligence might also significantly improve the worldwide cyber defence capabilities, the new disruptive technologies might also create numerous new risks and vulnerabilities, particularly for the CIs/CEIs and their Industrial Control Systems (ICS).
+More efficient, resilient cybersecurity strategies need to be based on layered 'defense-in-depth'-concepts, which give much more attention to mitigating and disrupting cyberattacks and restoring the operational functioning of CIs to prevent any wider cascading impacts.

-Ultimately, governments, industries as well as businesses and the public need to be aware that any new technology can be used for offensive crime-related purposes as well as strengthening defense and resilience in the cyberspace in an ever escalating cyber arms race.
+Ultimately, governments, industries as well as businesses and the public need to be aware that any new technology can be used for offensive crime-related purposes as well as for strengthening defence and resilience in the cyberspace in an ever escalating cyber arms race.